mozilla/bugbug/README.md

 ## Setup

-Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`
+Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`.
+Depending on the parts of bugbug you want to run, you might need to install dependencies from other requirement files (find them with `find . -name "*requirements*"`).

 ### Auto-formatting